Networks with many structural scales: a Renormalization Group perspective

 \paragraph{\textbf{Outlook.}}

-The observation of scale-invariance across length and time scales gave rise to one of the most potent tools in theoretical physics in the last 50 years: the RG \cite{KardarBook,Amit}.
-In Kadanoff's words \cite{kadanoff1971}: \emph{"All phase transition problems can be divided into a small number of different classes depending upon the dimensionality of the system and the symmetries of the order state"}.
-Indeed, the initial implementation of RG ideas took advantage of the geometrical homogeneity and translational invariance of Euclidean lattices to perform scaling of statistical physical systems, computing related critical exponents \cite{Wilson1972}, and leading to a categorization of apparently diverse phase transitions into a few universality classes \cite{HH,Odor2004}.
+The observation of scale-invariance across length and time scales led to the development of RG ideas \cite{KardarBook,Amit} whose initial implementation took advantage of the geometrical homogeneity of interactions and translational invariance of the embedding space to perform scaling of statistical physical systems, computing critical exponents \cite{Wilson1972}, and leading to classify apparently diverse phase transitions into a few universality classes \cite{HH,Odor2004}.

-Extending the concept of universality to networks with heterogeneous and non-local connectivity properties has long challenged network scientists.
-Even though remarkable advances have been recently made \cite{Makse2005, song2005self,Serrano2008,Rozenfeld2010,Serrano2018,Serrano2020}, a full understanding of scale-invariance in generic networks remains an open problem.
-Initially, network scale-invariance was assimilated with power-law degree distributions \cite{Serafino2021}.
-However, as we explicitly show, {\em scale-freeness} of node degrees is neither necessary nor sufficient for networks to exhibit true self-similarity \cite{Broido2019}.
+Extending universality to networks with heterogeneous and non-local connectivity properties has long challenged physicists.
+Despite remarkable advances have been recently made \cite{Makse2005,Serrano2008,Rozenfeld2010,Serrano2018,Serrano2020}, fully understanding scale-invariance in generic networks remains unresolved.
+Initially, network scale-invariance was associated with power-law degree distributions \cite{Serafino2021}.
+However, as we explicitly show, {\em scale-freeness} of node degrees is neither necessary nor sufficient for true self-similarity \cite{Broido2019}.